HathorNetwork/hathor-wallet-mobile/QA_CUSTOM_NETWORK.md

         - Wallet Service WS URL (optional)

         >[!NOTE]
-        >Wallet Service fields only appears if the wallet is allowed on Wallet Service feature.
+        >Wallet Service fields only appear if the wallet is allowed on Wallet Service feature.

     1. [ ] Check you see a button at the bottom of the page to send the form